ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 ### Device Info

-The device information API would be used to identify the MOSIP compliant devices and their status by the applications.
+The device information API would be used to identify the SBI compliant devices and their status by the applications.

 #### Device Info Request